 - During the investigation, the Complainant and Respondent will be provided an equal opportunity to meet with the investigator, submit evidence, identify witnesses who may have relevant information, and propose questions for the investigator to ask the other party and witnesses.
-The investigator has discretion to determine which witnesses to interview and what questions to ask, and may decline to ask questions that are, for example, repetitive, harassing or not relevant to whether the reported violation(s) occurred. - 2.
+Any evidence available to but not disclosed by a party during the investigation might not be considered at a subsequent hearing.
+The investigator has discretion to determine which witnesses to interview and what questions to ask, and must decline to ask questions that are, repetitive, irrelevant, or harassing. - 2.
 The investigator will meet separately with the Complainant, Respondent, and witnesses, and will gather other available and relevant evidence.
 The investigator may follow up with the Complainant, the Respondent, and witnesses as needed to clarify any inconsistencies or evidence gathered during the course of the investigation. - 3.
 The investigator will generally consider all evidence they determine to be relevant and reliable.
 The investigator may determine and weigh the relevance of any witness or other evidence to the findings and may exclude evidence that is irrelevant or immaterial. - a.
 The investigator will generally consider direct observations and reasonable inferences from the facts. - b.
 The investigator will generally not consider statements of personal opinion as to anyone's general reputation or any character trait. - c.
 The investigator may consider prior or subsequent conduct of the Respondent in determining pattern, knowledge, intent, motive, or absence of mistake.
 For example, evidence of a pattern of Prohibited Conduct or other conduct prohibited by student conduct policies by the Respondent, either before or after the incident in question, regardless of whether there has been a prior finding of an SVSH Policy or other policy violation, may be deemed relevant to the determination of responsibility for the Prohibited Conduct or related student conduct policy violation under investigation. - d.
 The investigator will not, as a general rule, consider the sexual history of a Complainant or Respondent.
 However, in limited circumstances, sexual history may be directly relevant to the investigation. - i.
 For example, while the investigator will never assume that a past sexual relationship between the parties means the Complainant consented to the specific conduct under investigation, evidence of how the parties communicated consent in past consensual encounters may help the investigator understand whether the Respondent reasonably believed consent was given during the encounter under investigation.
 Sexual history might also be relevant to explain an injury, show a pattern of behavior by Respondent in accordance with Section IV.C.3.c, or resolve another issue of importance in the investigation.